devleaks/storyrevealerjs/README.md

     which uses the HTML Canvas,

 2. [Chartist](https://gionkunz.github.io/chartist-js/), which uses SVG, very
-    much like [C3](http://c3js.org) and D3 which could also be viable alternatives.
+    much like [C3](http://c3js.org) and D3 which also are viable alternatives.